hello432369/godotnodetree/README.md

 ## Usage

-After enabling the plugin, you can access the NodeTree panel from the bottom panel of the Godot editor.
+After enabling the plugin, you can access the NodeTree panel from the right panel of the Godot editor.

 ## License